josejhkim/tp/docs/DeveloperGuide.md

     2c3.
 Once valid input is provided, the process resumes at step 3.

 3c. **Duplicate Person**
     3c1.
-If WeddingHero detects that a guest with the same identifier (e.g. same name) already exists, it notifies the user of the duplicate.
+If WeddingHero detects that a person with the same identifier (e.g. same name) already exists, it notifies the user of the duplicate.
     3c2.
-WeddingHero prompts the user that guest has already been added.
+WeddingHero prompts the user that person has already been added.
     Use case ends.

 ---

-### Use case: Delete a guest
+### Use case: Delete a person

 **Preconditions:**
 - A wedding has been created.